 – Hilary Astrid

 I would highly recommend taking a workshop with Randal and Morgan – they both had a lot of insight to offer.
 I was very quickly made it feel like we were all just friends painting together, helping each other grow as artists, which was a real treasure.
 Lessons I took with me include focus on layers and flow – super valuable aspects in the process of creating, both for the enjoyment of the activity, and for a more compelling piece to look at.

 Rooms are available for rent in the Grey House, CoSM’s fully renovated Visionary Victorian guest house.

 Accommodations for this event must be booked directly through Hospitality.
+Accommodations may only be booked once event tickets have been purchased.
 Please call 845-297-2323 ext.
 104 or email us at [email protected]

 To plan a future stay, please view our Booking Calendar.